nmckee78/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
-This was the first thing I did with circuitpython and I got the light to blink and be a bright pink color
+This was the first thing I did with circuitpython and I got the light to blink and change between bright pink and blue

-Here's how you make code look like code:
+This is my code:

 ```python
 import board